Armed forces in Wales: Welsh Guards

 The Welsh Guards were formed in 1915 and have taken part in almost every British army campaign since World War I. The Welsh Guards are a Light Role Infantry, as a mobile and agile attack force.
 The Welsh Guards also have a ceremonial role in prominent English ceremonies and buildings.
-The Welsh Guards are particularly famous for their red tunics and bearskin hats.
+The Welsh Guards wear red tunics and bearskin hats.
 91% of the Welsh guards are Welsh and permanently wear leeks as a Welsh symbol dating from use by soldiers of Welsh king Cadwaladr.